Comparing Outbrain (OB) & The Competition

-Outbrain (NASDAQ:OB – Get Rating) is one of 111 publicly-traded companies in the “Computer programming, data processing, & other computer related” industry, but how does it contrast to its peers?
-We will compare Outbrain to similar companies based on the strength of its institutional ownership, profitability, earnings, analyst recommendations, risk, valuation and dividends.
+Outbrain (NASDAQ:OB – Get Rating) is one of 111 public companies in the “Computer programming, data processing, & other computer related” industry, but how does it weigh in compared to its competitors?
+We will compare Outbrain to similar businesses based on the strength of its analyst recommendations, profitability, institutional ownership, valuation, earnings, dividends and risk.

-This table compares Outbrain and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares Outbrain and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue